Bridgwater: Annual events

 Bridgwater is now best known for the illuminated "Bridgwater Guy Fawkes Carnival" that attracts around 150,000 people from around the country and overseas.
 Now held annually on the Saturday after the first Friday of November (i.e. - the nearest Saturday to 5 November), it was original held on the first Thursday of November, later moving to the first Friday.
 It consists of a display of 100 or more entries, many consisting of large vehicles ("Carnival carts") up to 100 ft long, festooned with dancers (or team member in tableaux) and up to 22,000 lightbulbs, that follows a 2.5 mi route over 2 to 3 hours.
 Later in the evening of the Carnival, there is the simultaneous firing of large fireworks (known as squibs) in the street outside the town hall, known as "squibbing".

 Bridgwater Fair normally takes place in September — it starts on the last Wednesday in September and lasts four days.
 The fair takes place on St Matthew's Field, better known locally as the Fair Field.
 The fair is now a funfair, ranked as second largest in England after the Nottingham Goose Fair.
 It originated in 1249 as a horse and cattle fair, lasting for eight days near St Matthew's day (21 September), giving the venue its name.
 During the first weekend of July, the annual "Somerfest" arts festival is held in Bridgwater.
 The event includes an extensive programme of rock, jazz and classical music, dance, drama and visual arts with national and local participants.

 A new annual event was launched in 2014, taking place in May each year.
 The Bridgwater Science Festival brings science-related family entertainment and activities to town.
 The event takes place in the Town Hall, and works with local organisations and the University of the West of England.

 An annual Food and Drink Festival also takes place each year at the Bridgwater Town Hall.
 The Bridgwater Food and Drink Festival takes place at the beginning of March each year and features the best in local produce with cooking demonstrations taking place from local chefs.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Bridgwater's local radio stations are BBC Radio Somerset, Heart West, Greatest Hits Radio South West and Sedgemoor FM.
+Local newspapers include the Somerset County Gazette, SomersetLive, and Bridgwater Mercury.

 Sport and leisure

 Sport

-Bridgwater Town F.C. are a football club based at Fairfax Park.
+Bridgwater United F.C. are a football club based at Fairfax Park.
 The original version of the club was founded in 1898.
 The club currently plays in the Southern League Division One South and West.

 Bridgwater & Albion are Somerset's highest-placed rugby team, playing in National League 3 South and are based at College Way.
 It was founded in 1875.

 The cricket club play at The Parks on Durleigh Road.

 Bridgwater Hockey Club was founded in 1925 and field four men's teams and three women's teams, playing fixtures at 1610 Leisure Centre.